There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Aurora (Elle Fanning) is getting married!
-Prince Philip (Harris Dickinson) has proposed, and his parents have invited Aurora and her mother for dinner, so that they can finally meet the woman who raised Aurora.
+Prince Philip (Harris Dickinson) has proposed, and his parents have invited Aurora and her godmother for dinner, as Philip and his family hope to finally meet the woman who raised Aurora.
 Unfortunately, Aurora’s godmother is none other than the feared Maleficent (Angelina Jolie).
-Word has spread, far and wide, about the curse that Maleficent placed on Aurora when she was young, but little know that Maleficent was the one who would go on to break that curse.
+Many know about the curse that Maleficent placed on Aurora when she was young, but little know that Maleficent was the very one that ended up breaking that curse so many years later.

 The Pros & Cons

 Bad Maleficent (+4pts)

 The Fae (-4pts)

 This movie was at its best when it was focused on the rivalry between the two mothers.
 Queen Ingrith (Michelle Pfeiffer) was a human who was allergic to flowers, she hated fairies, and she thought they were lesser creatures.
 Maleficent hated ignorant and selfish humans, and she thought most humans were both of those things.
 She thought humans cared only for themselves, she thought they were a species of conniving betrayers, and she had a bad history with humans that supported her beliefs.

 These two mothers disliked each other immensely, and that was before they ever met.
 Their meeting had a lot of discriminatory tension, but both did their best to be civil.
 The two actresses played their relationship really well.
 Their meeting was comical, their meeting was tense, and their rivalry throughout the movie was the fuel behind this story.
 The movie was truly at its best when these two characters were on screen together, but unfortunately, that did not happen as much as I would have liked.